 - Within the formwork, we have to define a reinforcement connection structure using the connecting wire.
 The shortest distance from the structure next to the formwork must be the same.

 - Then, the reinforcement is connected to the same connecting wire used previously.

 - Then, the concrete must be prepared with the cement mixer.
 It is poured into the formwork in a continuous cycle.
 The connections must be placed at a height of about 25 to 30 mm so that they are completely immersed in the concrete.
 Concrete must be poured with care to avoid unwanted cavities.
 6. After filling the surface, it should be leveled and left to dry.
 When dry, the formwork can be removed.
 The foundation is ready now.

 - It requires less time and materials for installation.

 - It reduces the evocation of heat from the house with the help of the foundation, since it is not applied to frozen soil.

 - It reduces the vibration level of the house (it is very real if the house is built close to highways).

-- the space under the grid must be filled and heated.
+- Space under the grid must be filled and heated.